kuroji-fusky/website/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

-The source code of both my portfolio and blog websites!
+The source code of my personal website!
+Written in Astro + Svelte, with a separate Go server

 ## APIs used